 Opioids are a class of drugs that include prescription painkillers, such as oxycodone, hydrocodone (Vicodin) and codeine, and the illicit street drug heroin.
 Fentanyl is a synthetic opioid, which carries 100 times the potency level of morphine.
 It has become a highly abused drug with fatal consequences.
 Used primarily to treat post-surgical or chronic pain, opioids are extremely addictive and must be carefully prescribed and monitored.

 Opioids slow down the brain’s ability to function, which causes the user to feel drowsy and have difficulty with cognitive skills.
 They can cause slowed breathing which can put the user at risk of coma or even death.
 The National Institute on Drug Abuse says that as many as 29 percents of patients prescribed opioids misuse them and 4 to 6 percent transition to heroin.
-If you or someone you know are struggling with Opioid addiction, reach out to your Opioid Rehab Center today.
+If you or someone you know are struggling with opioid addiction, reach out to our Panama City Beach opioid addiction treatment center today.

 According to the Centers for Disease Control (CDC), Florida deaths rates from drug overdoses has increased 137 percent and there has been a 200 percent increase in opioid overdosing deaths (including both opioid pain relievers and heroin).